MicrosoftLearning/DV-020-Develop-object-oriented-CSharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

 In this task, you create additional instance constructors for the `Customer` class that accept parameters for the first name, last name, and account number.

-Use the following steps to complete this section of the exercise:
+Use the following steps to complete this task:

 1. Open the Customer.cs file